Samy0412/Samy0412/README.md

-Hello There! 👋🏼
+## Hello There! 👋🏼

-I am a Montreal-based front-end junior developer with a background in structural engineering.
+I am a Montreal-based front-end junior developer with a background in structural engineering, who freshly graduated from Lightouse Labs bootcamp.
 Passionate about building things, whether they are physical or not, I am a deep creative thinker, detail oriented with a strong eye for design.

 ## 👩🏻‍💻 Currently